Prajwal-Nagaraj/Everything-AI/README.md

 ## About me

-I'm a Machine Learning engineer who is passionate about the Gen-AI and this repo consists of all my work Including Exploring, Building and Training wiht Open and Closed Source Models!
-I will try to keep up with the extremely fast moving Gen-AI space and build projects using Gen-AI which I find interesting.
+I'm a Machine Learning Engineer with a passion for Generative AI (Gen-AI).
+This repository showcases all my work, including exploring, building, and training with both open and closed-source models.
+I strive to keep up with the rapidly evolving Gen-AI landscape and build projects that I find interesting and impactful.